 Where are there lighthouses near your town or school?
 Is there one on a river or a lakefront?
 Light houses have served as beacons to travelers for centuries and still beam a bright welcome or warning to boats approaching on the water.
-In this activity use this link to explore plans and sections and elevations of The Light houses of a Japanese Island.
+Can you find and draw lighthouse plans, sections and elevations?

 Activity 4 house drawings